 This means ensuring that your keywords are consistent across Envato and your own marketing channels (e.g social media pages) by using the same keywords within your bio, item description, content and even status updates.
 This will help more people discover your item and business.
 Read some more tips here.

 Now, this isn’t everything.
 It’s just a brief overview of what activities and tools may help you during this busy time.
-Over the next few months, we will take a deeper dive into marketing, SEO and branding, so keep an eye out for it.
+Over the next few months, we will take a deeper dive into marketing, public relations, SEO and branding, so keep an eye out for it.
 If you want to build loyal customers and provide exceptional experiences in 2018, this is the time to do it and get prepared.

 If you have any questions, want to continue the conversation or share your favorite tips, jump over to the forums and connect with your fellow author community.